Travel guide

 Operator Profile Note for travelers

-Movistar Private, broad coverage Good data option in cities
+Movistar Private, broad coverage Good data option in cities and main routes

-Movilnet State-owned Uneven coverage, useful as backup
+Movilnet State-owned Uneven coverage; useful as backup, not as primary

 Travel eSIM vs. local Venezuelan SIM